 It is estimated that around 1 in 4 pregnancies end in miscarriage and yet we rarely talk about it.
 That can make it difficult for people who have experienced it to seek support or know how to cope with miscarriage after it happens.

 I had what is referred to as a ‘missed miscarriage’.
 That means there were no real outward signs and it was only picked up when I went for an ultrasound.
 I won’t go into too much detail of my own particular story now because I plan to write another post about that.
 But I will say that it was a huge shock and the most devastating thing I have ever been through.

-When it first happened I didn’t really know where to even start with trying to get over it.
+When it first happened I didn’t really know where to even start in trying to get over it.
 I ended up just muddling my way through and finding different things that worked for me.

 So in this post I’m sharing a few of those things that helped me cope with miscarriage along with some of the things that didn’t help so much.

 The Things That Helped Me Cope With Miscarriage